 When the PHP version is not the problem, you should check the database prefix.
 To do this, open the wp-config.php file and check the value of the prefix.
 The prefix is usually wp- and it should match the one used in the database.
 If you notice any discrepancies between the two, correct it and the Sorry, You Are Not Allowed to Access This Page message should disappear.

 If none of the solutions provided above work yet you are still stuck with a WordPress Sorry, You Are Not Allowed to Access This Page error, the only option you have is to fully reset the website.
 Export all of your content, store it safely, and install WordPress again manually.
 After the installation, import your content back and see if the error disappears.
+If you are planning to change some URLs to benefit your needs, follow this guide to have a smooth site migration process without losing your rankings.

 You should also keep in mind that your WordPress settings might be faulty as well.
 Export your setting preferences so that you can restore them after troubleshooting.
 Reset the settings to their default form and see if the problem goes away.
 If yes, you know where to look for the issue.